yohanesgultom/itrace3_ctf/README.md

 Codes that I wrote to solved in my first Capture the Flag (CTF) competition: IT Race lvl 3 "Dari Timur Indonesia Menuju Luar Angkasa" (local Indonesian CTF).
 The solutions are those file named using numbers/digits representing the task number.

 > I obviously lost though.
-But hey, ranked 15th out of 300 was not so bad for noob, rigth :p
+But hey, ranked 15th out of 300 was not so bad for noob, right? :p

 ![IT Race lvl 3 Final Board](https://github.com/yohanesgultom/itrace3_ctf/blob/master/itrace3_final_board.png)